instadw/instadwell-blog/_posts/2026-1-29-top-10-co-living-spaces-in-kondapur-and-living-guide-cheaper-than-madhapur-2026.md

 | [HelloWorld Armaan](https://instadwell.com/properties/3277-helloworld-armaan)       | Community        | Active Social Vibe    | ₹12,500       |

 Want to see more options?
 [Search all listings in Kondapur on our map](https://instadwell.com/search?lat=17.4700319&lng=78.3534174&location=Kondapur%2C+Hyderabad%2C+Telangana%2C+India&city=Hyderabad&country=India&page=1)

+**Note on lock-in:** Most Kondapur co-living contracts run 3–6 months minimum.
+Verify the exact lock-in and deposit terms directly with the operator before signing.

 ## Living in Kondapur Cheaper Than Madhapur, More Practical Than Gachibowli If You Choose Right